daniel3735928559/category/example/cat/src/math/diophantine.md

 # The Problem

 I have a bowl on my shelf.
-Every time I go into my room, I like to empty my pockets so I can sit comfortably, and so any change I still have rattling around I'll place into this bowl.
+Every time I go into my room, I like to empty my pockets so that I can sit comfortably, and therefore any change I still have rattling around I'll place into this bowl.
 I don't take pennies in change, so it's only quarters, nickels, and dimes.
 Today, I need money, and the bowl is looking pretty full.
 However, the last thing I want is to count all the coins to tally up how much I have.

 In a moment of lazy genius, I realise: I can weigh the coins!
 But if I find I have 1kg of coins or something, how much money is that?
 A